 Be aware of increased height when loading and transporting tractors on trailer beds.
 Many tractors are now equipped with radios and communications systems that have very tall antennas extending from the cab that could make contact with power lines.
-Avoid raising the arms of planters, cultivators or truck beds near power lines and never attempt to raise or move a power line to clear a path.
+Avoid raising the arms of planters or cultivators or raising truck beds near power lines, and never attempt to raise or move a power line to clear a path.

-Overhead electric wires aren't the only electrical contact that can result in a serious incident.
-Pole guy wires, used to stabilize utility poles, are grounded.
-However, when one of the guy wires is broken it can cause an electric current disruption.
-This can make those neutral wires anything but harmless.
+When guy wires (a grounded wire used to stabilize utility poles) are broken, these normally neutral wires can be anything but harmless.
 If you hit a guy wire and break it, call the utility to fix it.
-Don't do it yourself.
+Do not do it yourself.
 When dealing with electrical poles and wires, always call the electric utility.

-“It’s almost always best to stay in the cab and call for help,” Solomon said.
-“If the power line is energized and you step outside, your body becomes the path to the ground and electrocution is the result.
+“If your equipment does come into contact with power lines, stay in the cab and call for help,” explains Hall.
+“If the power line is energized and you step outside, your body becomes the path to the ground.
 Even if a line has landed on the ground, there is still potential for the area to be energized.
-Warn others who may be nearby to stay away and wait until the electric utility arrives to make sure power to the line is cut off.”
+Warn others who may be nearby to stay away and wait until the electric utility arrives.”